GFW Technical Review 07 – Active Probing

 Closing Thoughts

-However, once probing methods are studied and publicized, they quickly become obsolete – circumvention tools can efficiently patch the specific vulnerabilities being exploited.
-Modern circumvention protocols all incorporate probe resistance mechanisms, and it has become a high-priority consideration for protocol designers.
+However, once probing methods are studied and publicized, they quickly become obsolete.
+Circumvention tools can efficiently patch the specific vulnerabilities being exploited.
+Modern circumvention protocols all incorporate probe resistance, making it a high-priority consideration for protocol designers.
 The biggest remaining obstacle is the continued use of old, outdated implementations that lack these protections.

 References